menu

 Productivity at its best: it allows updates to programs, which means they will always be up to date with what makes them operate better.
 This will also benefit your staff because they will not have to deal with system glitches or downtime every two days, allowing them to be more productive and not waste time.

 An automated patch management system will always be more accurate, as a human mistake may cause failure when doing it manually.
-It acts as a preventative step against various forms of malware that may quickly propagate throughout a network.
+It acts as a preventative step against various malware that may quickly propagate throughout a network.

 We may conclude from the advantages of patch management that the hazards of not employing it are: